suppeboi/flowers/README.md

-## Note!!
+## NOTE!!
 Sometimes github struggles to visualize jupyter notebook files.
 If you try clicking the file guide.ipynb and nothing renders (except possibly an error message), go to [https://nbviewer.jupyter.org/github/epimedai/flowers/blob/master/guide.ipynb](https://nbviewer.jupyter.org/github/epimedai/flowers/blob/master/guide.ipynb) to view the file through Jupyters own notebook viewer.

 # Flower species classification
 This repo contains the basic building blocks for creating an image classification model for recognizing flowers of various species.
-It exists as an extension of [this](https://ikt.tekna.no/python-maskinlaeringsworkshop/) machine learning workshop, and subsequent variants, hosted by [Tekna](https://www.tekna.no).
+It exists as an extension of [this](https://www.tekna.no/kurs/introduksjon-til-maskinlaring-44205/) machine learning workshop, and preceeding/subsequent variants, hosted by [Tekna](https://www.tekna.no).
 The repo consists of three main components:

 1. The slides used in the workshop
 2. A fully working guide implemented as a Jupyter Notebook